 Why we're doing it

-To date over 100 US cities and 25 countries around the world have initiatives banning single use plastics, and specifically polystyrene
+To date, over 100 US cities and 25 countries around the world have initiatives banning single-use plastics, specifically polystyrene

-In 2021 - The European Union Single-Use Plastics Directive will ban 10 single-use plastic products from all 27 countries in the EU.
+In 2021 - The European Union Single-Use Plastics Directive banned 10 single-use plastic products from all 27 countries in the EU.
 This includes polystyrene products.

 In 2025 - The Australian Packaging Covenant will ban all non-reusable, non-recyclable or non-compostable packaging, specifically polystyrene.

-250 major brands including Starbucks, Mars, McDonalds, Coca-Cola, Pepsi, Kelloggs, Unilever, Nestlé, Dunkin, L'Oreal, H&M, have pledged to the Ellen MacArthur Foundation to eliminate all single-use plastics, so that all packaging can be recycled by 2025.
+250 major brands, including McDonald's, Starbucks, Mars, Coca-Cola, Pepsi, Kellogg's, Unilever, Nestlé, L'Oreal, and H&M, have pledged to the Ellen MacArthur Foundation.
+Recyclable or compostable materials will replace all single-use plastics by 2025.